Modern Non-Linear Function-on-Function Regression: Methodology

-Similar to FDNN, we can again define how many continuous hidden layers and continuous neurons are in the network.
-The values of the grid/domain ($s$), the number of continuous hidden layers, the number of continuous neurons in each continuous hidden layer, the selection of the basis functions, and the number of basis can be considered as hyperparameters.
-In FBNN, we learn using the basis weights of the basis functions, which are required to reach from the functional predictors to the functional response via a chain of multiple CAMs in the forward propagation phase.
-The partial derivatives required for the parameters in our proposed architecture (as seen in Figure \ref{FDNN2}) are as follows:
+Similar to FFDNN, the values of the grid/domain size ($s$), the number of continuous hidden layers, the number of continuous neurons in each continuous hidden layer, the selection of the basis functions, and the {number of basis functions} can be considered as hyperparameters.
+In FFBNN, we learn using the basis weights of the basis functions, which are required to reach from the functional predictors to the functional response via a chain of multiple CAMs in the forward propagation phase.
+The partial derivatives required for the parameters in our proposed architecture (as seen in Figure \ref{FFDNN2}) are as follows:

 where l=1,2,3,...,L, $H^{(0)}_{(j)}(s)=X_j(s)$, $H^{(L)}(t)=\widehat{Y}(t)$, and $\sigma^\prime(\cdot)$ represents the first derivative of $\sigma(\cdot)$.